How to Measure the Value of a Customer Advisory Board

 The attribution trap

-What I've found over the years is that companies who get stuck on the attribution question often give up before figuring out the right things to measure.
-The need to show attribution gets in the way of identifying signals that matter.
+What I've found over the years is that companies who get stuck on attribution often give up before figuring out the right things to measure.
+They either never launch the board or pull the plug on one that delivered real value, but in ways they (or their hunt for clear cause/effect) would not recognize.

-The more productive approach is to sidestep the attribution trap — not by ignoring measurement, but by reframing what counts as evidence.
+The more productive approach is to sidestep this attribution trap — not by ignoring measurement, but by reframing what counts as evidence.
 The sections that follow lay out what to track and where to look.

 That said, this reframing only works if the people evaluating the program are open to a broader view.
 This is one of many reasons we advocate CEO-level sponsorship (or as high in the organization as applies to your context).
 Most CEOs care deeply about what's happening with their most important customer relationships.
 Once you have that buy-in, the attribution argument loses some, if not much, of its power.